open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 docker exec -it xapp bash
 {% endhighlight %}

-A basic xApp and different SLA management xApp are available, please refer to the paper above for all the details.
+# A basic xApp and different SLA management xApp are available, please refer to the paper above for all the details.

-The basic monitoring xApp can be started as follows:
+# The basic monitoring xApp can be started as follows:
-{% highlight bash %}
+# {% highlight bash %}
-python3 base_xapp.py
+# python3 base_xapp.py
-{% endhighlight %}
+# {% endhighlight %}

-After stopping the basic xApp, we start the advanced xApp implementing an elastic SLA policy:
+# After stopping the basic xApp, we start the advanced xApp implementing an elastic SLA policy:

+Different SLA management xApps are available, please refer to the paper above for all the details.
+We start the advanced xApp implementing an elastic SLA policy:
 {% highlight bash %}
 python3 elastic_sla.py
 {% endhighlight %}